 - 1. Passengers will follow the driver's instructions at all times. - 2.
 Each passenger will board and leave the bus in an orderly manner at the designated bus stop nearest to his/her home. - 3.
 Passengers will not stand inside the bus when it is in motion. - 4.
 Passengers will keep books, band instrument cases, feet, and other objects out of the aisle of the bus. - 5.
 Passengers will not deface the bus and/or its equipment. - 6.
-A passenger will not extend his/her head, hands, or legs out of the window nor hold any object out of the window or throw objects within or out of the bus. - 7.
-Passengers will not smoke or use any form of tobacco on school buses. - 8.
-Usual classroom conduct rules will be observed.
-Unruly conduct, including the use of obscene language, will subject the passenger(s) to disciplinary action in accordance with the Student Code of Conduct.
+A passenger will not extend his/her head, hands, or legs out of the window nor hold any object out of the window or throw objects within or out of the bus. - Passengers will not smoke or use any form of tobacco on school buses.